Dynamic Discount Value Builder

 MOST_EXPENSIVE_ORDER_ITEM_AMOUNT

-Most expensive order item subtotal Returns the subtotal of most expensive line items in the order; for stacked discounts, each additional discount is based on the result obtained after calculating the previous discount.
+Most expensive order item subtotal Returns the subtotal of the most expensive line items in the order; for stacked discounts, each additional discount is based on the result obtained after calculating the previous discount.
 Read more.

 Most Expensive Order Item Subtotal Operand Example in Formula Builder